-Coat of arms of Gregory XIII in St Peter's (drawing by Filippo Juvarra) and Monument (lost) to Gregory XIII in St Peter's (from Gesta Pontificum Romanorum by Giovanni Palazzo - Venice 1688)
+(left) Coat of arms of Gregory XIII in S. Pietro (drawing by Filippo Juvarra); (right) Monument to Gregory XIII (lost) in S. Pietro (from Gesta Pontificum Romanorum by Giovanni Palazzo - Venice 1688)

-For the Holy Year called in 1575 Gregory XIII enlarged the port of Civitavecchia which allowed the pilgrims from France and Spain easy access to Rome by sea.
+For the 1575 Jubilee Holy Year Gregory XIII enlarged the port of Civitavecchia which allowed pilgrims from France and Spain easy access to Rome by sea.

 The coat of arms celebrating the event was severely damaged when Civitavecchia was bombed during World War II (next to the coat of arms an inscription in honour of Pope Urban VIII).

-Coats of arms of Gregory XIII can be found in many towns of the papal state (see the gate in his honour in Visso).
+Coats of arms of Gregory XIII can be found in many towns of the papal state (e.g. in a gate in Visso).

 Gregory XIII was also supportive of the Church taking the lead in scientific matters.
 This statement is in contrast with the general view which sees the Church in a rearguard position in these matters, but in the late XVIth century and in the first part of the next century, at least until Galileo in 1633 was forced to abjure his astronomical theories, Rome was home to many scientists.
-An example of the progress made in topography is the Gallery of Maps in the Vatican Palace: the gallery is frescoed with detailed maps of Italy, including views of the main ports.
+An example of the progress made in topography is Galleria delle Mappe Geografiche: the gallery is frescoed with detailed maps of Italy, including views of the main ports.
 The ceiling is full of stuccoes and paintings and the entrances to the gallery are decorated with the coats of arms of Gregory XIII.

-was buried in St Peter's next to the chapel in a monument which was replaced by a new one in 1715-23.
+was buried in a monument which was replaced by a new one in 1715-1723.
 One of the purposes of this new monument was to celebrate the Reform of the Calendar, by which in 1582 Gregory XIII endorsed the recommendations

 of a group of scientists and established new rules for the leap year.
 The ancient civilizations had calendars based on the moon cycle, with various rules to relate it to the sun cycle (succession of years with 12 or 13 months).
 The Julian calendar named after Julius Caesar introduced a solar calendar of 365 days, every fourth year having 366 days.